Hosting International Guests

 Connect your Family to the World!

-Since 2011, more than 100 TVS students and faculty have hosted 240 international students, teachers, and assistant teachers in their homes and on campus.
-Guests have come from Australia, Austria, Brazil, Canada, China, Colombia, Czech Republic, England, Denmark, Germany, Japan, Mexico, the Netherlands, Spain, Sweden, & Switzerland.
+Since 2011, more than 180 TVS students and faculty have hosted 270 international students, teachers, musicians, and assistant teachers in their homes and on campus.
+Guests have come from Australia, Austria, Brazil, Canada, China, Colombia, the Czech Republic, England, Denmark, Germany, Japan, Kenya, Mexico, the Netherlands, Peru, Scotland, Spain, Sweden, and Switzerland.

-In 2016-17 we’re expecting about 50 students and adults from Australia, Denmark, Germany, the Netherlands, Nigeria, Sweden, and Switzerland.
+In 2017-18, we hosted 24 students and adults from Australia, Denmark, Japan, Mexico, Sweden, and Switzerland

 ALL TVS FAMILIES are invited to host—